Burns scores winner as Sharks down Ducks in OT

 ANAHEIM, Calif.
+(AP) -- Not even an unusual travel schedule could stop the San Jose Sharks' overtime dominance.

-(AP) -- Brent Burns scored 3:46 into overtime, Martin Jones stopped 34 shots and the San Jose Sharks defeated the Anaheim Ducks 3-2 on Tuesday night.
+Brent Burns scored 2:46 into overtime, Martin Jones stopped 34 shots and the Sharks beat the Anaheim Ducks 3-2 on Tuesday night.

-Melker Karlsson and Paul Martin also scored for the Sharks, who won their third straight game and sixth of their last seven to maintain their lead atop the Pacific Division.
+Melker Karlsson and Paul Martin also scored for the Sharks, who spent the morning in San Jose before boarding a plane and then outlasting the Ducks to win their third straight game and sixth of their last seven to maintain their lead atop the Pacific Division.

-Burns took a pass from Joe Pavelski and made two quick fakes before beating John Gibson for the game-winner.
-Jakob Silfverberg of the Ducks redirected a shot by Ryan Kesler between Jones' legs to tie the game 2-2 with 6:25 remaining in regulation.
+Burns took a pass from Joe Pavelski and made two quick fakes before beating John Gibson for the winner, capitalizing on an extended flurry of possession that wore down the Ducks' usual overtime rotation.
+That left the unlikely trio of Antoinne Vermette, Ondrej Kase and Cam Fowler to deal with Burns, Pavelski and Joe Thornton.

+''It's all about possession,'' Ducks coach Randy Carlyle said. ''If you can get your change on when you have the puck it seems to be a huge, huge advantage.''

-The Sharks improved to 6-1 in overtime or shootouts this season.
+The Sharks improved to 6-1 in overtime this season, though Burns didn't have an explanation for that success.

-Ondrej Kase scored and Gibson stopped 22 shots for the Ducks, who have dropped three straight.
+''Anything can happen,'' said Burns, who scored his 14th goal of the season. ''I don't know if it fits anything.
+We've been good so far and hopefully you guys talking about it doesn't screw it up.''

+Sharks coach Peter DeBoer credited Jones for creating the confidence to take chances in the 3-on-3 format, knowing the goalie would be ready and waiting to deal with a possible break the other way.

 Karlsson stuck out his stick and redirected a dump-in by Joel Ward, causing the puck to take several odd bounces and careen past Gibson on his right stick side, giving the Sharks a 2-1 lead with 5:52 left in the second period.